Awards & Grants

 In 2022, the Lancaster Science Factory was one of two locally-based recipients that was awarded a $2,500.00 grant from the Junior League of Lancaster.
 Judging criteria included carefully assessing programs that increased educational and career opportunities in the STEM field for girls and other youth who have been categorically underrepresented within the industry.
 Pictured is Leslie McCarthy, 2021-2022 Grants Chair and Emily Landis, Executive Director of the Lancaster Science Factory.

-The Junior League of Lancaster is now accepting applications for our 2022-2023 Community Grant Program.
+In Fall 2023, the Junior League of Lancaster will begin to accept applications for our 2023-2024 Community Grant Program.
 This program seeks to further the League’s current initiative of strategically and effectively combatting the devastating effects of food insecurity that plagues residents of Lancaster, PA.

 This year, the JLL will award grants of $1,400.00 to Lancaster County non-profit organizations that address health, nutrition, and food insecurity within our community.